while-is-alex/task-manager/README.md

 ![home.png](https://i.ibb.co/F33xG2b/home-page.png)

 ### Password protection
 When users register to the website, their e-mail is their unique identifier, and users can feel safe knowing that no one – even behind the scenes – has access to their password, as every password gets hashed and salted with Werkzeug security.
-So, in case of a leak, user's password are encripted with a salt length of 8, guaranteeing that even the most advanced computers won't be able to brute-force crack their password.
+So, in case of a leak, user's passwords are encripted with a salt length of 8, guaranteeing that even the most advanced computers won't be able to brute-force crack their password.

 ![register-page.png](https://i.ibb.co/7yDnmZK/register-page.png)